svenvc/ston/repository/STON-Tests.package/STONWriteReadTests.class/README.md

-STONWriteReadTests test serialization followed by materialization.
+STONWriteReadTests test serialization followed by materialization, these tests first write then read STON.